RealTimeLogic/Xedge32/README.md

    idf.py build
 ```

-Note that the code can be compiled in a Linux console, including the Windows Subsystem for Linux (WSL).
+Windows: The code can be compiled in a Linux console, including the Windows Subsystem for Linux (WSL).
 If you use WSL, it's recommended to use generation one (WSL1), as it can be difficult to get the USB serial working in WSL2.
 For more information, see [the WSL documentation](https://docs.microsoft.com/en-us/windows/wsl/about).

 To upload the firmware to your ESP32, follow these steps: